 Should I invoice overseas customers in sterling or their currency?

 Sterling invoicing removes your rate risk but puts it on the customer, which may hurt competitiveness.
 If invoicing in foreign currency, price conservatively and consider a forward contract on the expected receipt.
+See our full guide on invoicing clients in multiple currencies.

 How much do banks charge businesses for international payments?

 2–3% above the interbank rate plus a transfer fee.
 A currency specialist charges 0.3–0.8%, saving thousands annually on significant payment volumes.
 Full breakdown in our guide on the cost of international transfers from the UK.
+Use our exchange rate comparison tool to see the difference.

 What is a forward contract and how does it help my business?